innovaphone/routepoint/readme.txt

 In the central site, there is the call center server (CCS).
 The files are stored in the "server" tree.

 The VM is controlled by the pbx/routepoint.xml script.
 The CCS consists of server/index.php, server/agent-logic.php and server/config.php plus some utility classes in server/classes.
+The state-database "routepoint" can be created with the routepoint-creation.sql

 Any configuration for the server can be done in server/config.php.